IRC technology news from the second half of 2023

 irc – a full-featured library (Python)

-Support was added for capability negotiation, message tags and WHOX.
+Support was added for SASL PLAIN authentication and parsing of message tags was fixed.

 irc-framework – for bots and full clients (Node.js)